R. J. Dwayne Miller: Academic career

+From 2010-2014, R. J. D. Miller was the director of the Max Planck Group, Centre for Free Electron Laser Science/DESY, University of Hamburg.
+From 2014-2020, he was the co-founding director of Max Planck Institute for the Structure and Dynamics of Matter (MPSD) in Hamburg, Germany.

-He was inducted as a fellow of the Royal Society of Canada and the Royal Society of Chemistry in 1999 and 2016 respectively.
+In 2023, he was inducted as a fellow of the Royal Society and has been a fellow of Royal Society of Canada and the Royal Society of Chemistry since 1999 and 2016, respectively.
 He is also a member of the Chemical Institute of Canada, Canadian Association of Physicists, American Physical Society, and Optical Society of America.

-Personal life

-Miller is married to his wife Margaret and they have three children: Kathleen, Kelsey, and Cameron.

 Science outreach

 Beyond his scientific work, Miller is dedicated to the promotion of science education through outreach to school children.
 He founded and is a board member of Science Rendezvous, an annual science festival that aims to expose general public to science and technology.